MiWorkspace balances security and privacy with convenience, ensuring your data, computers, and personal information are secure.

 Security features—including program settings and network protection—are provided on your device.
 These features are adjusted and enhanced as technologies and threats change.

-• Encrypted laptops protect data in the event of theft or loss.
+- Encrypted laptops and desktops protect data in the event of theft or loss.

 MiWorkspace works with Information Assurance to ensure computers are protected for use by the U-M community.
 The computers include protections for individuals who work with sensitive university data (for example, protected health information, some types of regulated data, and so on) on their workstation and/or departmental network drives.
 See the Sensitive Data Guide: MiWorkspace for details about which data types it is okay to store on your MiWorkspace computer and which it is not.